MikePacey/Lancaster-HEC/docs/gpu.rst

 .. note::

-  Not all applications will automatically detect how many GPUs should used.
+  Not all applications will automatically detect how many GPUs should be used.
   Specifying whether to use GPUs, and how may to use, varies widely bewteen applications.
 In the above example the command line argument *-numdevices=* needs to be added to the **nbody** demo application.
 Refer to your application's User